 Storing the larvae is very easy and straightforward.

-You can grab some larvae that you want to store and pop them in a Ziploc bag.
+You can grab some larvae that you want to store and put them in a Ziploc bag.

 Pour in some of that juice from the feeding box (to get the smell that can attract more pregnant BSF when we release the larvae out again).
 And put the bag in the fridge.